nashville-software-school/front-end-curriculum/46-angular-104/README.md

 </div>
 ```

+## AngularUI Router

+[Angular UI router](https://github.com/angular-ui/ui-router) is a more advanced routing library that isn't solely dependent upon the URL, and supports nested views.

 ## Custom directives

 A directive, at its most simple implementation, is simply a fancy `ng-include`.
 Check out the custom directive below.